heymatthew/site-status-gem/README.md

 # site-status-gem
 Checks the status of a given site and prints out how long it took to respond

-## Usage
-Installs a binary called `site-status` that you can call against any site.

-What you get back is response time in milliseconds and response code.

 If you don't provide an argument, it defaults to https://gitlab.com

 e.g.